bids-standard/bids-validator/docs/dev/discussion/2026-04-symlink_handling.md

 **Option C: Hybrid.** Default to OS resolution (option A).
 Add an optional strict mode (e.g., `--strict-symlinks`) that uses explicit resolution and reports out-of-tree symlinks.

+**Decision**:

+Deferred to implementation.
+Clear logic and resolving bugs is the priority.

 ## Summary of Current Bugs